The Golden Triangle – Thailand and Laos Tour

 Day 8 - Luang Prabang - Pak Ou Caves and on to Luang Prabang

-Morning drive south through the Ou River Valley, to the famous cave temples near Pak Ou.
-Lunch in a riverside café, followed by a visit to a local village, with an afternoon boat journey down the Mekong to the ancient Lao capital of Luang Prabang.
+Morning drive south through the Ou River Valley, to the famous cave temples of Pak Ou.
+Lunch in a riverside café, followed by a visit to a local village, with an afternoon boat journey down the Mekong River to the ancient Lao mountain capital of Luang Prabang.

 Overnight: Luang Prabang Transport: Minibus, Boat, Meals: B, L, D,